carissalow/rapids/docs/features/phone-locations.md

 !!! note "Assumptions/Observations"
     **Significant Locations Identified**
-    Significant locations are determined using DBSCAN clustering on locations that a patient visit over the course of the period of data collection.
+    Significant locations are determined using `DBSCAN` or `OPTICS` clustering on locations that a participant visited over the course of the period of data collection.
+The most significant location is the place where the participant stayed for the longest time.

     **Circadian Movement Calculation**
     Note Feb 3 2021.
 It seems the implementation of this feature is not correct; we suggest not to use this feature until a fix is in place.
 For a detailed description of how this should be calculated, see [Saeb et al](https://pubmed.ncbi.nlm.nih.gov/28344895/).